TechForGoodInc/Double-PDF/README.md

 ## Compiling from source code
 Double PDF is compiled using pyinstaller with the onefile and noconsole options.

-Run the following code in the directory where you downloaded the source code in order to get a executable.
+1. Run the following code in the directory where you downloaded the source code in order to get a executable.
 `pyinstaller --onefile --noconsole --icon DoublePDF.ico main.py`

+2. Open the dist folder and rename the executable to DoublePDF